Live: MOVEMENTS // Camden Assembly, London

 Having built a polychromatic world of sounds, blending colour-themed songs, Movements showcase a true musical versatility tangled with an exceptional passion.
 Deep Red soars on groovy bass lines punching us with their already signature lyrical twists, whilst Colorblind serves a perfect balance of giant anthemic rock and melodic sensibility.

 Despite a few moments of evident technical issues with the overall sound, which may be caused by the crowd’s interference on stage of course, Movements seem pretty focused on their performance.
 Creating a solid world around themselves their live prowess strikes with precision, bringing their inner interactions down to minimum.
 With no backing vocals, Miranda’s frontman skills are successfully tested.
-Elsewhere in the set Spencer York’s drumwork shines on their compelling track Deadly Dull – “This one is for everyone who had to watch someone suffer from depression.”
+Elsewhere in the set Spencer York’s drumwork shines on their compelling track Deadly Dull – “This one is for everyone who had to watch someone suffer from dementia.”